MissouriMRDT/RPi-Camera/README.md

    - `$ sudo apt install ffmpeg`
    - `$ sudo apt install v4l-utils`

-4. Copy start.sh to `/home/pi/start.sh`.
+4. Copy start.sh and startOne.sh to `/home/pi/`.

-   - Make sure it is executable!
+   - Make sure they are executable!
-   - Change the ports accordingly (see "Port Info").
+   - Change the ports accordingly, which means you have to decide what the IP of this specific Pi will be (see "Port Info").
    - You may also have to change the destination IP (see "Port Info").

 5. start.sh needs to run on boot, after network has been established.
 For this, setup a systemd service:

    - `$ sudo systemctl edit --force --full cameras.service`
    - Copy the contents of cameras.service into the text editor.